Skip to main content

 The most recent Housing Delivery Test results reveal that the combined annual monitoring benchmarks for Local Planning Authorities (LPAs) are well below 300,000 (in 2022 they totalled 259,000) and the cumulative requirements in local plans currently add up to just 230,000.

-The CMA cited Lichfields research which observed that delivering 300,000 annually would require a stock of approximately 1.4m homes with permission at any one time and the approval of approximately 350-375,000 dwellings a year.
+The CMA cited Lichfields research which stated that to deliver 300,000 homes annually would require a stock of approximately 1.4m homes with permission at any one time and the approval of approximately 350,000 to 375,000 new dwellings every year.

-With HBF’s most recent Housing Pipeline report finding that the number of units granted planning permission in the year ending Q1 2024 was just 236,644, the lowest 12-month total for almost a decade, this goal is a long way from being achieved.
+HBF’s most recent Housing Pipeline report found that the number of homes granted planning permission in the year ending Q1 2024 was just 236,644, which was the lowest 12-month total for almost a decade.

 How then can the aggregate total of homes being planned for in local plans be increased from 230,000 to closer to 400,000?